FTIN: Frequency-Time Integration Network for Inertial Odometry: Proposed Method

-Through the coordinated operation of these components, the model emphasizes the most informative frequency components, reduces redundancy, and effectively captures long-term dependencies across both the channel and temporal dimensions.
-This establishes a strong foundation for downstream localization tasks.
+Through the coordinated operation of these components, the model emphasizes the most informative frequency components, reduces redundancy, and effectively captures long-range dependencies along both channel and temporal dimensions, thereby establishing a robust foundation for downstream localization tasks.